 I am a huge fan of the genius that is Joss Whedon, especially his TV shows, and most especially, BTVS.
 You don’t have to be a Buffy fan to agree that tension is what keeps a reader turning the pages.
 Believe me when I say that BTVS had tension.

-Now I’m sure we all know that tension comes in a variety forms, but Buffy had a couple standards that appeared time and again.
-I love these because they work, and having one or two make a surprise appearance in a manuscript only helps.
+I’m sure we all know that tension comes in a variety forms, but Buffy had a couple standards that appeared time and again.
+I love these because they work and having one or two make a surprise appearance in a manuscript only helps.
 Now on to my favorite form of tension.

 1. Who’s up for a Taboo Tryst?
 OR Off-the-wall improbable couples we root for.